mwganson/Editor_Assistant/README.md

 "replace" -- use the text from the Replace edit "selection" -- use the text selected in the current editor Any other value is used directly as the replacement text

+Examples:

+"label":
+"myLabel" (replaces all instances of "label" in the output text with "myLabel")

+"name":
+"input"  (replaces all instances of "name" with what the user enters into a multi line input dialog during template execution)

+"QPushButton":
+"QAbstractButton" (replaces all instances of "QPushButton" in the output text with "QAbstractButton" during template execution)

+"message":
+"clipboard"  (replaces all instances of "message" in the output text with the text from the clipboard)

 </pre>
 Template items are converted many times between string and dictionary using json.dumps() and json.loads().
 These functions require very specific syntax.
-The templates are stored in a file called "Editor_Assistant_Templates.txt" and may be edited with any text editor if you prefer that method over using the Template editor dialog.
+You must use double quotes, for example, and a colon after the key name, commas to separate, etc.  The templates are stored in a file called "Editor_Assistant_Templates.txt" and may be edited with any text editor if you prefer that method over using the Template editor dialog.
 This file is created and placed into the Macro folder, as a sibling to the macro.
 Its name is based on the macro name, so if you rename the macro it also uses a different name for its templates file.
 This can be a way to maintain separate template files, if preferred.
 The file is created and managed automatically, but it must be manually deleted if you decide to uninstall the macro.

 ##### Insert from dialog
 This brings up a QInputDialog.getItem() dialog from which you can select the desired template to execute.